Flavor & Ingredient Tips

 -

-Using a very sharp knife, slice the pastry log into approximately 1/4 inch (0.6 cm) thick slices to form individual palmiers.
+Use a very sharp knife to slice the log into 1/4 inch (0.6 cm) pieces.

 -

-Arrange each slice cut-side down on the prepared baking sheet leaving about 1 inch of space between cookies for expansion.
+Arrange slices cut-side down on the prepared baking sheet, leaving about 1 inch between cookies for expansion.

 -

-Sprinkle the tops of the cookies with a light dusting of extra cinnamon sugar.
+Sprinkle the tops lightly with extra cinnamon sugar.

 -

-Bake for 12-15 minutes until the palmiers puff up, turn golden brown, and caramelize slightly.
+Bake for 12-15 minutes, until the palmiers are puffed, golden, and lightly caramelized.

 -

-Remove from the oven and allow the palmiers to cool on the baking sheet for 5 minutes before transferring them to a wire rack to cool completely.
+Cool on the baking sheet for 5 minutes, then transfer to a wire rack to cool completely.

 Frequently Asked Questions